Waterford, Connecticut: Police department

 The Waterford Police Department has 47 officers on active duty.
 "The Waterford Police Department, commanded by Chief Marc Balestracci, also has a Board of Police Commissioners.
 The rest of the department consists of Lieutenants, Sergeants, Patrol Officers, K-9 Officers, Detectives, Traffic Officer, Evidence/Court Officer, School Resource Officers and civilian Community Service Officers."

 Crime

 According to 2012 statistics, the crime rate in Waterford is below average compared to most cities in the United States.

 Statistics

 The murder rate for Waterford is 5.1 per 100,000 with one murder occurring in 2012.
 6 robberies occurred as well as 38 assaults.
 In 2012, 55 burglaries, 451 thefts and 9 auto thefts occurred.

 Fire service

 The Town of Waterford is protected by a combination volunteer and career fire service, consisting of five fire companies located throughout the town.

 Ambulance service

 Ambulance service for the town is provided by Waterford Ambulance.
-The Waterford Ambulance Service (WAS) is a non-profit ambulance service dedicated to providing high quality emergency medical care to the residents and visitors of the Town of Waterford, Connecticut and surrounding communities with emergency medical services and ambulance transportation in accordance with established Federal and State laws and regulations.
+The Waterford Ambulance Service (WAS) is a non-profit ambulance service providing emergency medical care to the residents and visitors of the Town of Waterford, Connecticut and surrounding communities with emergency medical services and ambulance transportation in accordance with established Federal and State laws and regulations.